A-Dying-Pig/2018ADS/inception_v3/readme.txt

 3.if you want to check the result images, run "view.py".
 The image in the first line is the query image and the following images are searched results.
 The priorer the image is, the higher the relevance is. type "a" or "d" in the console to change the query image type "q" in the console to quit

+you can choose different ways to get k nearest neighbors in file "query.py", function--"straight_search" is direct search which is O(N), function---"kdtree_search"  uses kd-tree to search which is O(log N)

 image should be in the format "*.jpg","*.JPEG",".*jpeg"